atgreen/red-light-green-light/README.md

 fully automate the promotion of software artifacts from dev all the way through to prod.
-These Quality Gates are responsible for deciding whether or not a deployable artifact (config files, software builds, container images, VM images, etc) should proceed to the next state of a CI/CD pipeline.
+These Quality Gates are responsible for deciding whether or not a deployable artifact (config files, software builds, container images, VM images, etc) should proceed to the next stage of a CI/CD pipeline.

 Many tools are available to evaluate the quality of deployable